-Applies to NEP395 and NEP396 probes only.
+Applies to NEP395 probes only.

 The effectiveness of the wiper in maintaining a clean optical surface will eventually be compromised, the rate being dependent on the water under investigation and the number of wiping cycles carried out.
-We recommend periodic inspection of the wiper's silicon pad to determine if the wiper material is deteriorating or if there is an excessive build up of material from bio-fouling.
-In addition, as a precaution we recommend changing the wiper prior to each long term deployment.
-The wiper is a wear item and a spare is provided with each probe along with a hex key to loosen and fasten the wiper set screw.
-Wiper packs are available (Part Number NEP19WIPE) as a standard accessory.
+We recommend periodic inspection of the wiper's silicon pad to determine if the wiper material is deteriorating or if there is an excessive buildup of material from bio-fouling.
+In addition, as a precaution, we recommend changing the wiper prior to each long term deployment.
+The wiper is a consumable item.
+Wiper kits are available from Observator Instruments or their distributors (Part No. NEPSILWIPE)